tukl-msd/DRAMPower/README.md

 ## 2. Required Packages

-The tool was verified on Ubuntu >= 14.04 using.
+The tool was verified on Ubuntu >= 14.04.
 For building a gcc or clang is required which supports C++11.

 ## 3. Directory Structure
  * src/: contains the source code of the DRAMPower tool that covers the power  model, the command scheduler and the trace analysis tool.